 - Real Estate: Release of Liability?
 Mortgage?
 Home Equity?
 Deed transfer, what kind of deed?
 Quitclaim deed executed?
 When?
 Professional identified?
 Who pays?
 Judgment search?
 Escrow required or refunded?

-Check back next month for a listing of the next step you should take after your divorce.
+Check back next month for a listing of the next steps post-divorce.